icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 // Slice definitions

 interface Greeter {
-    // The Compress attribute instructs the Compressor interceptor or middleware (if installed)
+    // The compress attribute instructs the compressor interceptor or middleware (if installed)
     // to compress the payload of the outgoing request or response.
-The Compressor interceptor
+The compressor interceptor
     // or middleware does not compress the payloads of Slice operations without this attribute.
     [compress(Args, Return)] greet(name: string) -> string
 }